Cunard Line: Cunard Steamship Company Ltd (1879–1934)

 In 1916 Cunard Line completed its European headquarters in Liverpool, moving in on 12 June of that year.
 The grand neo-Classical Cunard Building was the third of Liverpool's Three Graces.
 The headquarters were used by Cunard until the 1960s.
+In 1917, Cunard's facilities were co-opted by the War Office to build aircraft for the expanding Royal Flying Corps, later the RAF.

 Due to First World War losses, Cunard began a post-war rebuilding programme including eleven intermediate liners.
 It acquired the former Hapag Imperator (renamed Berengaria) to replace the lost Lusitania as the running mate for Mauretania and Aquitania, and Southampton replaced Liverpool as the British destination for the three-ship express service.
 By 1926 Cunard's fleet was larger than before the war, and White Star was in decline, having been sold by IMM.

 Despite the dramatic reduction in North Atlantic passengers caused by the shipping depression beginning in 1929, the Germans, Italians and the French commissioned new "ships of state" prestige liners.
 The German Bremen took the Blue Riband at 27.8 kn in 1933, the Italian Rex recorded 28.9 kn on a westbound voyage the same year, and the French Normandie crossed the Atlantic in just under four days at 30.58 kn in 1937.
 In 1930 Cunard ordered an 80,000-ton liner that was to be the first of two record-breakers fast enough to fit into a two-ship weekly Southampton–New York service.
 Work on "Hull Number 534" was halted in 1931 because of the economic conditions.